 By the time summer rolls around, most North American beach lovers have stopped seeking sunny climes, as temperatures are more bearable back home.
 But there are still a few summer family vacationers taking advantage of newly lowered rates and less competition.

 As soon as leaves start falling and school is back in session, beach destinations are hurting for visitors — enough that you can find nightly hotel rates slashed by as much as 50 percent.
 You'll find a great selection of resorts in September and November, but by late December, most rooms are booked and rates at some upscale all-inclusive resorts are as high as $1000 per night (yikes!).

 For example, the rate calendar for Occidental Caribe in Punta Cana shows rates as low as $152 per night in November, but by December 21, they've jumped to $302 per night, and then up to $466 by the end of the month.
 Rates hold steady at $231 per night through the rest of the spring, and hit their lowest from August through October.

 So if you dream of Christmas or New Year's sipping piña coladas poolside, consider making it a Thanksgiving trip instead.
 You'll almost certainly save hundreds.
 Likewise with a Fourth of July trip — delay it until the end of August and you'll be shocked at the difference in price.

 Like this advice?
-Sign up for the BeachDeals email to get deals and travel tips delivered to your inbox.
+Sign up for fare alerts when you search for a flight to get flight deals delivered right to your inbox.